vaadin/flow-components/README.md

 ## Debugging web-test-runner tests of a component

+Make sure the root level dependencies are installed

+- `npm install`

+Serve the IT pages of the component whose tests you want to debug

+- See "Serving the IT pages of a component" above

 Run the tests once to have the necessary dependencies installed

 - `node ./scripts/wtr.js`

-Serve the IT pages of the component whose tests you want to debug

-- See "Serving the IT pages of a component" above

 Move to the integration tests module of the component